 Named Scholarships are available to current JD students only.
 New and prospective students should review our first-year scholarship opportunities.
-Students in the LLM or Master’s programs should contact the Graduate Legal Studies Office for information on scholarship opportunities.
+Students in the LLM or Master’s programs should contact the Office of Graduate Admissions for information on scholarship opportunities.

-Scholarship requirements are determined by each donor, read through the scholarship description to see if you qualify.
-Total scholarship awards (which can consist of multiple Named Scholarships) vary in amount from year to year, last year total awards ranged from $1,000 to $30,000, with most in the $4,000 to $6,000 range.
+Scholarship award criteria are determined by each donor, read through the scholarship descriptions to see if you qualify.
+Total scholarship awards (which can consist of multiple Named Scholarships) vary in amount from year to year, last year total awards ranged from $1,000 to $15,000, with most in the $2,000 to $4,000 range.

 - Attach a current resume.

 - Attach a personal statement that describes how you meet the criteria for the scholarship for which you are applying.

 - Some scholarships require additional documents, read the scholarship description to determine if additional documents are necessary.